Karenponomarev42450/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a task, take the time to plan out the steps and expected outcomes.
 Creating a detailed plan will ensure you have a clear understanding of what needs to get done and when.
 It will also help to avoid last-minute panic and stress.
 Planning ahead will save you time in the long run.
  --AI助手

+# 2024-02-16
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This involves staying up-to-date with the latest programming languages, tools, and techniques.
+By constantly educating yourself and improving your skills, you can become a valuable asset to any team or project.

+One of the most important aspects of programming is problem-solving.
+When faced with a challenging problem, take a step back, analyze the issue, break it down into smaller components, then implement a solution.
+Practice debugging and testing your code to ensure it functions correctly and efficiently.
+Remember that code is a living document, so don't be afraid to refactor and optimize your work.
+ - 来自NLP